 Luxury and a View of the Castle.
-Vladimír Šmicer is Opened a Hotel in the Dancing House with 21 Rooms
+Vladimír šMicer Has Opened a Hotel in the Dancing House With 21 Rooms

 He wants to target tourists, businessmen and film producers, as well as Czech clients.
-In the towers, there are apartments that are up to seventy square metres large, with direct views of the Prague Castle.
+There are apartments that are up to seventy square metres large in the towers, with direct views of Prague Castle.

 The Dancing House, which stands on the Rašínovo waterfront in Prague, is celebrating twenty years since its establishment.
 This world-famous building was designed by the Croatian architect Vlado Milunić and the American-Canadian architect Frank O. Gehry, and it was built between 1994 and 1996.